aws-samples/aws-media-services-simple-live-workflow/3-MediaLive/InputSwitching/InputSwitching.md

     * **input_attachment_name**: set to the input we're switching to which is `MediaConnectInput`
     * **follow_action_name**: set to the action name of the last switch we scheduled.
 This will be something like `fixed_input_switch.<random_number>`.
 1. Save your changes by clicking on the Save button.
-1. Test should run with no errors.
+1. Click on the Test button.
+Test should run with no errors.
 1. On the browser tab that has the MediaLive console open, click on your channel and select the **Schedule** tab.
 Verify that the a follow input switch has been scheduled.

     ![alt](scheduled-actions.png)